by AuxBeacon News Aggregator

 Civil Air Patrol Tow Plane Cable Strikes Vehicle on Approach

-August 26th 2017 N821CP, a Civil Air Patrol Cessna 182T Skylane glider tow plane had its tow cable strike a vehicle on approach to landing at Marion Municipal Airport (KMNN), Ohio.
+August 26th 2017 N821CP, a Civil Air Patrol Cessna 182T Skylane glider tow plane struck a vehicle with its tow cable while on approach to landing at Marion Municipal Airport (KMNN), Ohio.

 District Court Rules Civil Air Patrol Negligent in 2014 LaGrange Airport Crash; $12M Judgment